The eCommerce Integration Trap (For Decorated Apparel & Print Businesses)

 You want to know: "How many orders came through the website this month, versus from the phone?"
 Your eCommerce system has part of the answer.
 Your ERP has the rest.
 They don't talk to each other, so you manually piece together reports from both systems.

-When you realize the eCommerce platform doesn't work as-is, you think: "I just need to integrate it with my ERP."
+When you realise the eCommerce platform doesn't work as-is, you think: "I just need to integrate it with my ERP."

 You ask the eCommerce vendor: "Can you integrate with our ERP?"
 They say yes.
 You ask for a quote.
 It's £20k–50k.
 The timeline is 3–6 months.
 By now, you've already launched the website and your customers are experiencing the broken workflow.